2017 Emergency Operations Centre

 - The Skills Centre located at 206 Vermilion Avenue (open M-F, 9am-4pm) will assist people with setting up on-line banking and setting up an email address to access Red Cross assistance;

-- Food is accessible for all evacuees at the food bank located at the church beside the Reception Centre (Riverside Centre);
+Food is accessible for all evacuees at the food bank located at the Princeton Baptist Church at 160 Old Hedley Rd, 250-295-2127, beside the Riverside Community Centre;

 - Clothing is available at the Crisis Centre, located at 111 Vermilion Avenue, 250-293-1120 and at the hospital auxiliary.